Running in cold weather can be a pleasant experience with the right preparation (and a bit of grit and determination)!

-If you find yourself sliding into hibernation-mode, follow our top tips for winter layering below, to stay warm and keep your training on track.
+If you find yourself sliding into hibernation-mode, follow our top tips for cold weather running below, to stay warm, and keep your training on track.

 Research shows exercising outside in cold weather has a whole host of surprising health benefits, including helping your body burn more fat, and building resilience – the kind you can use in the late stages of a long run.

 So, what can you do ensure you enjoy your run and reap these benefits?

 The importance of choosing the right clothing

 Materials matter.
 As is true all year round, you should avoid cotton at all costs.
 Cotton soaks up moisture, takes time to dry, and will make you feel cold and weigh you down.

 Instead, opt for technical, breathable fabrics and layer your clothing in what’s known as the ‘layering system’ to trap body heat in, whilst allowing sweat to escape.

 Why is it important to keep your body warm in winter?